alexhernandezgarcia/alexhernandezgarcia.github.io/slides/klaviyo-nov23.md

 ## Summary and conclusions

 * There is a mismatch between the magnitude of the climate crisis and the public's concern about it.
-* We have used AI to generate .highlight1[personalised visualisations of extreme climate events], to help mitigate the psychological distance with climate change.
+* We have used AI to generate .highlight1[personalised visualisations of extreme climate events].
 * The climate crisis requires .highlight1[accelerating the pace of scientific discovery].
-* AI-driven scientific discovery demands learning methods that can .highlight1[efficiently discover diverse candidates in very large, multi-modal search spaces].
+* AI-driven scientific demands .highlight1[efficiently exploring huge, highly-structured, high-dimensional spaces].
-* .highlight1[GFlowNet] is a new learning method that can address some of the limitations of AI-drive scientific discovery.
+* .highlight1[GFlowNet] is a new generative method designed to tackle these challenges.
-* GFlowNet has been proven successful or is promising in practically relevant and challenging tasks, such as .highlight1[biological sequence design], .highlight1[molecular conformation], .highlight1[crystal structure generation], etc.
+* GFlowNet has been proven successful in practically relevant and challenging tasks, such as .highlight1[biological sequence design], .highlight1[molecular conformation], .highlight1[crystal structure generation], etc.
+* Multi-fidelity active learning for scientific discovery tackles "real-world" problems close the industry's!

 .references[
 * Schmidt et al. [ClimateGAN: Raising Climate Change Awareness by Generating Images of Floods](https://arxiv.org/abs/2110.02871v1), ICLR 2022.
+* Hernandez-Garcia, Saxena et al. [Multi-fidelity active learning with GFlowNets](https://arxiv.org/abs/2306.11715). arXiv 2306.11715, 2023.
 * Jain et al..
 [GFlowNets for AI-Driven Scientific Discovery](https://arxiv.org/abs/2302.00615).
 Digital Discovery, Royal Society of Chemistry, 2023.
 ]